CTFEDs/Global-Accessibility-Awareness-Day-2017/activities.md

 People with visual disabilities enlarge their fonts or use a zoom tool so that text is more readable.

-* Check that your page(s) is accessible and usable for low vision/visually impaired users.
 * Resize the text to 200 percent.
-Make sure there is no loss of content or functionality.
+    * Is there any loss of content or functionality?
     * Have all elements resized, including all widgets?

 ## Check for Sufficient Color Contrast, and for Colour Blindness compatibility.